 Components of the Department

 - Texas A&M Oral and Maxillofacial Surgery Professional Services is our faculty private practice.
 Our board-certified surgeons provide full-range oral and maxillofacial surgery services.
-They hold medical staff appointments at Baylor University Medical Center - a Level I Trauma Center located next door to the college - where patients may be admitted for more complex procedures, and admitting privileges with the Methodist Health System hospitals and Children's Medical Center Plano.
+They hold medical staff appointments at Baylor University Medical Center - a Level I Trauma Center located next door to the college - where patients may be admitted for more complex procedures.
+Our faculty also hold admitting privileges with the Methodist Health System hospitals, Texas Health Harris Methodist Hospital Fort Worth, and Children's Medical Center Plano.

 - The Center for Maxillofacial Prosthodontics dedicated in 2001, provides an exciting presence in the North Texas region to assist in the reconstruction of acquired and congenital defects of oral and facial deformities - one of three such centers in the United States.

 - The Center for Facial Pain and Sleep Medicine provides diagnosis and treatment for patients with disorders of the jaw joint (temporomandibular joint disorders or TMD), as well as for patients with headache and/or neck pain disorders, other facial pains, and atypical toothaches or other mouth pain.
 Additionally, Center clinicians work with physician colleagues to provide screening and treatment for sleep-related breathing disorders, including sleep apnea and snoring.

 - The OMS Graduate Clinic is staffed by oral and maxillofacial surgery residents under faculty supervision and provides exceptional patient care across a wide variety of OMS services at discounted fees.

 - The Predoctoral (Undergraduate) Clinic provides patient care by dental students under faculty supervision at reduced fees.